What is Intensive Couple Therapy and how do you know if it’d be good for your relationship?

 How it works:

-You will meet for intensive sessions with Dr. Jorgensen over 4 days, typically a Monday – Thursday.
+You will meet for intensive sessions with Dr. Jorgensen during 3 week days.

-TOTAL HOURS: Equal to 12 -14 sessions of weekly therapy
+TOTAL HOURS: Equal to 3 months of weekly therapy

-Becca recommends having someone in your local community to do follow-up with.
-Rebecca will be on-call as needed during the intensive week.
+Becca will be on-call as needed during the intensive week.

-Intensives work best when you create a “retreat” or “get-away”experience during the intensive therapy week.
-Plan your hotel or vacation rental house, take time off work, plan time to do other things you enjoy so you can focus on each other in a relaxed environment and let the therapy sink in.
+Intensives work best when you create a “retreat” or “get-away”experience.
+Plan your hotel or vacation rental, or resort stay and plan time to do other things you enjoy between session, so you enjoy a relaxed environment, have rest time and let the therapy sink in.
+After all intensives are a lot of work.

 Read or listen to “Hold Me Tight” or “Love Sense” by Dr. Susan Johnson.

-Set up follow-up therapy before the intensive week (Dr. J can help you with this), so you’ll have support to maintain the progress you make.
-She is connected to therapists who practice Emotionally Focused Therapy (effective and research validated) around the world.
+Set up follow-up therapy before the intensive (Dr. J can help you with this), so you’ll have support to maintain the progress you make.
+Becca is connected to therapists who practice Emotionally Focused Therapy (effective and research validated) around the world and is happy to help you with this.

 To schedule this intensive work, please email Dr BeccaJ@gmail.com.